rwieruch/blog_robinwieruch_content/blog/react-state/index.md

 <Sponsorship />

 State in React is one of the most important topics when [learning React](http://robinwieruch.de/learn-react-js).
-State breathes live into your React application.
+State breathes life into your React application.
 It's what makes your application grow beyond static content being displayed on a website, because a user can interact with it.
 Every interaction of a user with your application may change the underlying state which lead to changes in the UI represented by the state.

 In this extensive walkthrough, I want to guide you through all the possibilities of state management in React.
 We will start with simple state management that is co-located to React components, exploring all its features with React Hooks, and end with more complex global state in React managed by React itself or third-party libraries.